Adding an application

 app.pipecd.yaml) must be committed into a directory of a Git repository.
 That directory is called as application directory.

 Each application can be handled by one and only one

 piped.
 Currently, PipeCD is supporting 5 kinds of application: Kubernetes, Terraform, CloudRun, Lambda, ECS.

 Before deploying an application, it must be registered to help PipeCD knows

 - where the application configuration is placed

-pipedshould handle it and which cloud the application should be deployed to
+pipedshould handle it and which platform the application should be deployed to

 Through the web console, you can register a new application in one of the following ways: